Mahāvākyas

+Mahāvākyas are instrumental in Advaita Vedanta, as they are regarded as valid scriptural statements that reveal the self (ātmán), which appears as a separate individual existence (jīva), is, in essence, non-different (not two-ness) from Brahman, which, according to Advaita, is nirguna.
+In contrast, these statements are less prominent in most other Hindu traditions, which emphasize a qualified or dualistic relationship between the self and Brahman, whom they regard as saguna, often identified with Vishnu, Shiva, Shakti, etc.

+Origins

 People who are initiated into sannyasa in Advaita Vedanta are being taught the four [principal] mahavakyas as four mantras, "to attain this highest of states in which the individual self dissolves inseparably in Brahman".
 According to the Advaita Vedanta tradition, the four Upanishadic statements indicate the real identity of the individual (jivatman) as sat (the Existent), Brahman, consciousness.
 According to the Vedanta-tradition, the subject matter and the essence of all Upanishads are the same, and all the Upanishadic Mahavakyas express this one universal message in the form of terse and concise statements.
 In later Sanskrit usage, the term mahāvākya came to mean "discourse", and specifically, discourse on a philosophically lofty topic.

+The concept of mahavakyas has a prehistory in Mimamsa, where it differs from its use in Advaita Vedanta.
+Instead of a concise philosophical truth, a mahavakya in Mimamsa is a complex sentence that integrates and finalizes the meaning of smaller sentences (avantara-vakya).
+This structure follows the principle of paryavasana (completion), where the larger sentence absorbs its parts to become the primary source of authority.
+In full form, a mahavakya serves as a Vedic "ritual manual", unifying all instructions into a guide for performing the ritual.

 Tat Tvam Asi

 Chandogya Upanishad 6.8.7, in the dialogue between Uddalaka and his son Śvetaketu.
 It appears at the end of a section, and is repeated at the end of the subsequent sections as a refrain:

 In ChU.6.8.12 it appears as follows: